peleiden/pelutils/README.md

 ## Plotting

 `pelutils` provides plotting utilities based on `matplotlib`.
-Most notable is the `Figure` context class, which attempts to remedy some of the common grievances with `matplotlib`, e.g. having to remember the correct `kwargs` and `rcParams` for setting font sizes, grid line colours etc, and notably adding type hinting to `fig` and `ax` produced by `plt.subplots`.
+Most notable is the `Figure` context class, which attempts to remedy some of the common grievances with `matplotlib`, e.g. having to remember the correct `kwargs` and `rcParams` for setting font sizes, legend edge colour etc.
 ```py
 from pelutils.ds.plots import Figure